Sheep-y/BattleTech_Turbine/README.md

 It should otherwise work with all mods, including those that add new files for the game to load.

-If it doesn't work for you, you can try to use the debug version which will generate a very detailed log, then creates a new issue and attach it.
-But it may run VERY slow because of logging, if it doesn't explode.
+If it doesn't work for you, you can try to use the debug version which will generate a pretty detailed log, then creates a new issue and attach it.
+The log used to be very slow, but now much faster since 1.0.5.

 # How It Works